skimage.measure#

 Find iso-valued contours in a 2D array for a given level value.

-Uses the “marching squares” method to compute a the iso-valued contours of the input 2D array for a particular level value.
+Uses the “marching squares” method to compute the iso-valued contours of the input 2D array for a particular level value.
 Array values are linearly interpolated to provide better precision for the output contours.

 Parameters: